paperless-ngx/paperless-ngx/docs/setup.md

     $ python3 manage.py createsuperuser
     ```

-    This will prompt you to set a username, an optional e-mail address
+    This will guide you through the superuser setup.
-    and finally a password (at least 8 characters).

-8. Run `docker compose up -d`.
+7. Run `docker compose up -d`.
 This will create and start the necessary containers.

-9. The default `docker-compose.yml` exports the webserver on your local
-    port

-    8000\.
-If you did not change this, you should now be able to visit
-    your Paperless instance at `http://127.0.0.1:8000` or your servers
+8. Congratulations!
+Your Paperless-ngx instance should now be accessible at `http://127.0.0.1:8000`
-    IP-Address:8000.
-Use the login credentials you have created with the
+    (or similar, depending on your configuration).
+Use the superuser credentials you have
-    previous step.
+    created in the previous step to login.

 ### Build the Docker image yourself {#docker_build}